With age, many chimneys have become more trouble than they’re worth, even allowing damp to penetrate the house.

-The vast majority of us have moved to gas central heating within our homes and with that our chimneys have become redundant.
-Whilst few continue to maintain and repair them in tribute, it’s not always the best option.
+As the vast majority of the population has moved onto gas central heating within our homes, our chimneys have slowly but surely become redundant – and while a few continue to maintain and repair them in tribute, it’s not always the best option.

 Chimney breasts are visible on the wall of your home, spanning all floors.
 The hearths are where your fire would be stacked and flues refer to a square tube inside the chimney that carries out the smoke.

 Chimney stacks begin at the loft and emerge out the roof.
 From each hearth, the flues lead up and out of the stacks through several pots.